 Pass through a gate at the barn (full of local info) and continue straight ahead to join onto the Priest’s Way.
 This ancient route follows a track taken by local priests as they travelled back and forth between the churches at Swanage and Worth Matravers.
 The track straight ahead leads to the old Durnford School House, now known as Langton House.

 Keep your eyes peeled for the dinosaur sign, guiding you to Keates Quarry on your right.
 Keates Quarry is a flat layer of rock where fossilised footprints can be seen that were created by dinosaurs 140 million years ago.
 It is thought that the concentration of these prints indicates that the dinosaurs were coming to this spot to refresh in a water hole that once lay here.
 It is thought that the prints are of the brachiosaurs which were long necked plant eating dinosaurs weighing up to 50 tonnes (five times the size of an elephant).
 They were only recently discovered by quarrymen in 1997 when the site was still active.
-They were opened in 2016 when the work was moved elsewhere.
+It was opened in 2016 when the work was moved elsewhere.

 Return to the Priest’s Way and turn right.
 This time the views look to the south.
 St Aldhelm’s’ Head is the last patch of land before meeting the sea, highlighted by its white washed coastguard cottages and triangular peak of the chapel.
 Pass the 17th century Eastington Farm on your left, behind which are a collection of earthworks and strip lynchets that indicate that this settlement was once much larger.